 Your premium Kansas City roofing contractor has come up against algae more than once and will be able to help guide you through the process of resolving the issue.
+It’s important to follow our ladder safety tips if doing this by yourself.
 Black stains called by algae are called Gloeocapsa Magma (GM).
 GM algae is a bacterium that feeds off of both asphalt and limestone, making your roof a cozy place for it to live.
 Your trusted Kansas City roofing company will explain that moist, cool, or shaded areas of your roof are great places for GM to hide.
 GM can quickly spread from rooftop to rooftop through the means of wind or animals, so be on the lookout for this dangerous type of roof algae.

 Lichens are best described as a combination of algae and fungus.
 These plant-like organisms form a branching growth or roof-like tentacles that penetrate deep into your shingle.
 They are looking for oil for nourishment.
 They can be tough to remove from a roof, and can likely appear amongst rain and humidity.